Supply and Demand Survey

 Race and Gender Statistics of South Carolina Teachers

-Demographic data are obtained from the South Carolina Department of Education each year.
+Demographic data are obtained from the South Carolina Department of Education's Office of Research and Data Analysis.
 Figures are presented by district and reflect the most recent data available.

 Online Job Bank